George Chase (bishop)

 George Armitage Chase MC (3 September 1886 – 30 November 1971) was Bishop of Ripon and Master of Selwyn College, Cambridge.

 Early life

-His father, Frederic Chase, had been President of Queen's College, Cambridge, and Norris–Hulse Professor of Divinity before his elevation to the Bishopric of Ely in 1905.
+His father, Frederic Chase, had been President of Queens' College, Cambridge, and Norris–Hulse Professor of Divinity before his elevation to the Bishopric of Ely in 1905.
 Like his father, he would spend much of his working life in Cambridge.
-He was educated at Rugby School and Queen's College, Cambridge.
+He was educated at Rugby School and Queens' College, Cambridge.

 Ordained ministry

 Early posts

 Chase served for two years as a curate at Portsea, regarded as a model Church of England parish.
 In 1913, he was appointed fellow and dean of Trinity Hall.
 In February, 1915, he was interviewed for a commission in the Army Chaplaincy, and was posted first to Eastern Command and, subsequently, to France and to Italy.
 He won a Military Cross at Ypres in October, 1917, 'For conspicuous gallantry and devotion to duty in repeatedly exposing himself to heavy shell fire in order to bring in the wounded.
 His example and cheerfulness had a most steadying effect on the men.'
 He was one of 28 diocesan bishops in England in the 1940s and 1950s who had been awarded bravery medals in the Great War.
 There are two short observations on Chase's work as a padre.
 'Excellent chaplain' was recorded in the summer of 1916 and, in November, 1918, the Deputy Chaplain-General noted, 'Excellent Brigade chaplain.
 Did very good work in Italy', Chase was demobilised in December, 1919, and returned to Trinity Hall.